dnunez02/combo-project/README.md

 combo-project
 =============

+Current Work: Parsing a character sheet (see below)

 Some way to document fighting game combos.

 Uses a base 10, read left to right [i.e. translate from Capcom notation to numpad notation]